Darwish-md/State-Exam-2023/Topic-01.md

 2. Network Communication Protocols:

-- Ethernet: Ethernet is a widely used protocol for wired local area networks (LANs).
+- Ethernet: Ethernet is a widely used protocol for ***wired local area networks (LANs)***.
 It provides a standard way of transmitting data packets over a network using various physical media, such as twisted pair cables or fiber optics.
 Ethernet enables embedded systems to connect to the internet, communicate with other devices, and access network-based services.

-- CAN (Controller Area Network): CAN is a robust serial communication protocol commonly used in automotive and industrial applications.
+- CAN (Controller Area Network): CAN is a robust serial communication protocol commonly used in ***automotive and industrial applications***.
 It allows for reliable and deterministic communication between devices connected in a network.
 CAN is well-suited for real-time applications and provides features like message prioritization, error detection, and fault tolerance.
 It is commonly used in automotive systems, industrial control systems, and automation applications.

 - MQTT (Message Queuing Telemetry Transport): MQTT is a lightweight publish-subscribe messaging protocol designed for resource-constrained devices and networks.
-It is commonly used in Internet of Things (IoT) applications to facilitate communication between embedded devices and IoT platforms or brokers.
+It is commonly used in ***Internet of Things (IoT) applications*** to facilitate communication between embedded devices and IoT platforms or brokers.
 MQTT follows a publish-subscribe model, where devices can publish messages to specific topics, and other devices can subscribe to those topics to receive the messages.

 3. Wireless Communication Protocols: